Menu

 Map of Africa with Algeria highlighted.

-| Algeria and the U.S. are among each other’s top trading partners — as part of maintaining a strong partnership and to combat COVID-19, U.S. AFRICOM donated a 35-bed field hospital (includes a five-bed intensive care unit (ICU)) equipped with a negative pressure isolation system.
-American and Algerian officials inaugurated the field hospital near Blida in August of 2021.
-The field hospital will treat and care for Algeria’s civilian population, as well as be used to administer COVID-19 vaccines.
+Algeria and the U.S. are among each other’s top trading partners.
+To maintain this strong partnership and combat COVID-19, U.S. AFRICOM donated a 35-bed field hospital, including a five-bed intensive care unit with a negative pressure isolation system.
+American and Algerian officials inaugurated the field hospital near Blida in August 2021.

 Map of Africa with Morocco highlighted.

-| Morocco‘s Ministry of Health received two additional field hospitals in March of 2022.
+Morocco’s Ministry of Health received two additional field hospitals in March 2022.
 Held in the city of Salé, the “donation ceremony is yet another milestone in the strong partnership between our two countries,” said U.S. Embassy Chargé d’Affaires David Green.
-The United States, through AFRICOM, has pledged a $20-plus million investment to enhance Morocco’s COVID-19 pandemic response capabilities.
+The United States, through AFRICOM, has pledged a USD 20-plus million investment to enhance Morocco’s COVID-19 pandemic and medical response capabilities.
 That investment also included an earlier donated 30-bed mobile field hospital for COVID-19 and other infectious disease outbreaks.

 Map of Africa with Nigeria highlighted.

-| Ambassador Leonard commissioned a 40-bed field hospital from U.S. AFRICOM to help combat COVID-19 in Nigeria.
-The field hospital, which includes negative pressure facilities and was donated to the Nigerian Federal Ministry of Health, was built in the United States, transported, and then assembled in Abuja by a Nigerian team.
+Ambassador Leonard commissioned a 40-bed field hospital from U.S. AFRICOM to help combat COVID-19 in Nigeria.
+The field hospital, which included negative pressure facilities was donated to the Nigerian Federal Ministry of Health, was built in the United States, transported, and assembled in Abuja by a Nigerian team.

 Map of Africa with Niger highlighted.

-| Niger’s $1.6 million 40-bed field hospital has been delivered to Camp Garba Hassane in Niamey, and will later be deployed about 90 kilometers north in Ouallam.
-The donation included training carried out by U.S. personnel to teach Nigerien teams to install, dismantle, move, and maintain the field hospital, which includes negative pressure isolation rooms.
-U.S. Ambassador to Niger Eric Whitaker was present during the handover ceremony, and said that the U.S. is committed to continuing its 61-year relationship with Niger and ensuring the health and safety of its citizens.
+In March 2021, a 40-bed field hospital was delivered to Camp Garba Hassane in Niamey and was later deployed about 90 kilometers north in Ouallam.
+The USD 1.6 million donation, funded by AFRICOM, included training by U.S. personnel to teach Nigerien teams to install, dismantle, move, and maintain the field hospital, including negative pressure isolation rooms.
+U.S. Ambassador to Niger Eric Whitaker was present during the handover ceremony and said that the U.S. is committed to continuing its 61-year relationship with Niger and ensuring the health and safety of its citizens.

 A Mobile Field Hospital Equipped with a Negative Pressure Isolation Ward from Alaska Defense.

-Alaska Medical Shelters equipped with negative pressure isolation systems are playing an active role in combating COVID-19.
+Alaska Medical Shelters equipped with negative pressure isolation systems play an active role in combating COVID-19 and other infectious diseases.
 More than 600 negative pressure isolation systems for COVID-19 have been deployed in the U.S., Canada, South America, Africa, the Middle East, and the Far East!
-Alaska’s Negative Pressure Isolation Facilities meet or exceed all airborne infection isolation guidelines established by the CDC.
-The system is capable of the following:

 • Controls all three factors of indoor air quality including particles, biologicals, and gas phase volatile organic compounds (VOCs)